mfnalex/Spigot-UpdateChecker/README.md

 # SpigotUpdateChecker
-The SpigotUpdateChecker is a simple library for you to add a perfectly working update checker to your plugins.
+The SpigotUpdateChecker is a simple library for you to add a perfectly working update checker to your plugins. **Scroll all the way to the bottom for maven information, JavaDocs and a complete Example Plugin!**

 ![Screenshot](https://api.jeff-media.de/img/updatecheckeringame.png)
 ![Screenshot](https://api.jeff-media.de/img/updatecheckerconsole.png)